In 1209, Pope Innocent III decided it was time to crack down on followers of a religious sect that had become popular in Southern France.

 Some sources give the alleged quote as “Kill them all, for the Lord knows his own” or as “Kill them all.
 The Lord knows his own.”

-It eventually came to be most commonly paraphrased as “Kill them all and let God sort them out.”
+It eventually came to be most commonly paraphrased as:

 De Montfort’s army killed virtually every man, woman and child in the town — estimated to be as many as 20,000 people — and burned Beziers to the ground.

-This “witticism” was put on unofficial military patches, pins and t-shirts that are now sold as “collectibles” on eBay.
+That “witticism” was put on unofficial Special Forces military patches, pins and t-shirts that are now sold as “collectibles” on eBay.

 More recently, American troops fighting in Iraq and Afghanistan updated the saying again in the form: “Kill ‘em all.
 Let Allah sort ‘em out.”